List of YuYu Hakusho characters: Genkai

 Genkai (幻海) is an elderly martial arts expert who is famous among both humans and demons and considered one of the top five reiki masters according to her friend Koenma.
 She first appears holding a tournament to find a successor for her techniques, which Yusuke and Kuwabara both take part in.
 Having entered the tournament as a detective on a case, Yusuke wins after defeating Rando and is taken on as Genkai's student.
 Disguising herself as the "Masked Fighter" (覆面戦士), Genkai enters the Dark Tournament on Team Urameshi.
 50 years earlier, Genkai and Younger Toguro were lovers and teammates in an earlier Dark Tournament.
 After winning, the two split as Toguro decided to become a demon, while she wanted to grow old together.
-When using her full power, Genkai's cells revitalize and her body rejuvenates momentarily, causing her to appear as she did in her prime, around 20 years old.
+When using her full power, Genkai's cells revitalize, and her body rejuvenates momentarily, causing her to appear as she did in her prime, around 20 years old.
 During the semifinals against Team Fractured Fairy Tales, Genkai imparts her strength to Yusuke, leaving her much weaker.
 Now of no use to him, Toguro kills Genkai the day before the finals.
 After Team Urameshi wins the tournament, Genkai is brought back to life by Koenma for their reward at Toguro's suggestion.
 She has Asato Kido, Yu Kaito, and Mitsunari Yanagisawa attack Yusuke and friends as a training lesson and to inform them that someone is opening a portal to the Demon Plane.
 At Kurama's request, Genkai trains Rinku, Chu, Toya, Jin, Shishiwakamaru and Suzuki to balance power in the Demon Plane.
 At the end of the series, Genkai decides to leave her vast land to Yusuke and his friends.
 While Genkai had already died during this moment in the manga, in the anime, she is still alive.
-Genkai is a popular character with fans, coming in seventh place in the series' second popularity poll.
+Genkai is a popular character among fans, ranking seventh place in the series' second popularity poll.
 In a 2007 poll by Oricon, Genkai was tied with two other characters as the fifth-best anime "master" with a 6% vote.

 In the Tagalog dub of the Philippines (titled Ghost Fighter), the character is male and is named Jeremiah.
-The voice actors did not learn that Genkai was female until production of the Tagalog dub was made.
+The voice actors did not learn that Genkai was female until production of the Tagalog dub was underway.
 Accordingly, the Filipino version of the character is male, and a male voice actor was used.
 Genkai's reveal as a woman in the Dark Tournament story arc confused Filipino viewers.